Co-Occurring Schizophrenia & Substance Use Disorder

 - Motivational interviewing.

 Sunrise House Treatment Center, our New Jersey metro area inpatient rehab facility, offers different levels of addiction treatment and treatments for co-occurring disorders to help you or your loved one start the path to recovery.
-This includes:
+These include:

 - Medical detox to help you stop using substances and undergo withdrawal if deemed necessary for your situation.
 You will receive a private room and 24/7 medical supervision to keep you safe and comfortable.